-Communion offers spiritual strength
+Holy Communion offers spiritual strength to the sick

-For years, Horace Wisniewski faithfully brought Holy Communion to the sick and dying in Dundalk.
+For years, Horace Wisniewski faithfully brought Holy Communion to the sick and dying throughout Dundalk.
 But after a heart attack slowed him down about a year ago, the roles changed.
-Now the 90-year-old extraordinary minister of Holy Communion from Sacred Heart of Mary, Graceland Park, relies on others to bring the Eucharist to him.
+Now the 90-year-old extraordinary minister of Holy Communion relies on others to bring the Eucharist to him.

-On a recent spring morning, one of Mr. Wisniewski's fellow parishioners, Mary Branch, arrived on his Dundalk doorstep for her weekly visit.
-Carrying a consecrated host inside a gold pyx, Ms. Branch exchanged a few pleasantries before gently unfolding a white lace cloth and placing it on her friend's table along with a golden crucifix.
+On a recent spring morning, one of Mr. Wisniewski's fellow parishioners, Mary Branch, arrived on his doorstep in Dundalk for her weekly visit.
+Carrying a consecrated host inside a gold pyx, Ms. Branch exchanged a few pleasantries before gently unfolding a white lace cloth and placing it on her friend's dining-room table along with a golden crucifix.